 - 3. Add a dialing prefix if your phone requires one (such as 1, which most U.S. phones require to dial a ten-digit, long-distance phone number). - 4.
 Click the Use Cover page check box if you want a cover page.
-If you do, you can type a subject in the Subject field and a brief message in the Message field, if you so desire.

-5. Select your fax modem from the Printer pop-up menu, if it isn't already selected (as mine, named Bluetooth, is in Figure 14-7).
+If you do, you can type a subject in the Subject field and a brief message in the Message field. - 5.
+Select your fax modem from the Printer pop-up menu, if it isn't already selected (as mine, named Bluetooth, is in Figure 14-8).